Tarquinous/project-groove/README.md

 # Project Groove

-A collection of Wargroove mods I've been working on
+A Wargroove mod for re-balanced and enhanced competitive play compatible with game version 2.1

 Balance overseer:
 - Gimble